imbingz/Password-Generator/README.md

 <a name="Credits"></a>
 ### 8. Credits:
 I would like to thank my TA Katie @fkakatie for her guidance and efforts to help me understand the landscape of this project and some of the aspects I need to consider and learn more about before even starting to build anything.
-I also want to thank my fellow coder Kyle Murray @theykay who took time helping me fix a bug in my original code after a day of searching for a solution.
+I also want to thank my fellow coder Kyle Murray @theykay who took time helping me fix a bug in my original file after a day of searching for a solution.
 The following materials contribute to the completion of this project too.

 * [Password Special characters - www.owasp.org](https://owasp.org/www-community/password-special-characters)
 * [Random password generator - www.wikipedia.org](https://en.wikipedia.org/wiki/Random_password_generator)